neelu2557/Ecourse-website/README.md

 Technologies Used:

-HTML5 for structure
+HTML for structure

-CSS3 for styling
+CSS for styling

 JavaScript for interactivity